Kartones/finished-games/README.md

 ### MVP 1.1

 Adding CircleCI integration (free for public repos), bugfixes and some additions like wishlisting games and removing games from wishlist or from the user catalog.
-Plus probably data ingestion from one or two sources (I am the "most interested user" and I have and have played a lot of games!)
+Plus probably data ingestion from at least two sources (I am the "most interested user" and I have and have played a lot of games!)

-### MVP 2
+### MVP 2 (Optional)

 Throw away Django templates and transform existing views into a REST-like API, then create a separate project for the frontend to be built as an SPA using React (but keeping current design).